flintlib/flint/doc/source/references.rst

 ..
 [SorWeb2016] Sorenson, Jonathan and Webster, Jonathan : Strong pseudoprimes to twelve prime bases.
 Math.
 Comp.
 86 (2017), 985-1003, https://doi.org/10.1090/mcom/3134

 ..
-[Stehle2010] Stehl\'e, Damien : Floating-Point LLL: Theoretical and Practical Aspects, in Nguyen, Phong Q. and Vall\'ee, Brigitte : The LLL Algorithm: Survey and Applications (2010) 179--213
+[Stehle2010] Stehlé, Damien : Floating-Point LLL: Theoretical and Practical Aspects, in Nguyen, Phong Q. and Vallée, Brigitte : The LLL Algorithm: Survey and Applications (2010) 179--213

 ..
 [Stein2007] Stein, William A.: Modular forms, a computational approach.
 American Mathematical Society.
 2007

 ..
 [StoMul1998] Storjohann, Arne and Mulders, Thom : Fast algorithms for linear algebra modulo :math:`N` : Algorithms---{ESA} '98 (Venice), Lecture Notes in Comput.
 Sci.
 1461 139--150

 ..
-[ThullYap1990] Thull, K. and Yap, C. : A Unified Approach to {HGCD} Algorithms for Polynomials and Integers, (1990)
+[ThullYap1990] Thull, K. and Yap, C. : A Unified Approach to HGCD Algorithms for Polynomials and Integers, (1990)

 ..
 [Villard2007] Villard, Gilles :  Certification of the QR Factor R and of Lattice Basis Reducedness, In proceedings of ACM International Symposium on Symbolic and Algebraic Computation (2007) 361--368 ACM Press.

 ..
-[WaktinsZeitlin1993] Watkins, W. and Zeitlin, J. : The minimal polynomial of $\cos(2\pi/n)$ The American Mathematical Monthly 100:5 (1993) 471--474
+[WaktinsZeitlin1993] Watkins, W. and Zeitlin, J. : The minimal polynomial of `\cos(2\pi/n)` The American Mathematical Monthly 100:5 (1993) 471--474

 ..
 [Whiteman1956] Whiteman, A. L. : A sum connected with the series for the partition function, Pacific Journal of Mathematics 6:1 (1956) 159--176